 - I would like to _______________________.
 Note: Avoid "I would like you to _____," which is telling someone else what they should do.
 This sentence starter is highly provocative as it comes across as invasive and controlling.

 8. Expression of positivity makes you feel more positive, invites positive response toward you from others, and makes your relationships flow more smoothly.

 Praise yourself.
 Thank a higher power.
 Listen: Listening is loving.
 Agree: Agreement is validating.
-Smile, hug eyes, and let yourself feel and show affection.
+Smile and let yourself feel and show affection.
 Appreciate and express gratitude toward others.

 William Arthur Ward, quoted above, had a kindly reminder in this regard.
 "God gave you a gift of 86,400 seconds today.
 Have you used one to say 'thank you?'"

 9. When in doubt, get out — at least for a few cool-down moments.

 When you are uncertain whether you can stay in the calm zone, a quick and gracious exit can prevent unfortunate emotional escalations.
 "Excuse me please for a moment; I need to get a drink of water."